chelseajolie/dafiwi/README.md

-# Dafiwi - Colombian Island Delivery Service
+# Dafiwi - Island Delivery Service

-A static website for Dafiwi, a delivery service company that connects the Colombian islands of San Andrés, Providencia, and Santa Catalina with the mainland.
+A static website for Dafiwi, a delivery service company that connects the islands of San Andrés, Providencia, and Santa Catalina with the mainland.

 ## Features

 - 🌐 **Bilingual Support**: Toggle between English and Spanish with flag icons
 - 📱 **Responsive Design**: Mobile-friendly and works on all devices
+- 🌐 **Bilingual**: Full support for English and Spanish
-- 🏝️ **Island-Focused**: Tailored for the unique needs of Colombian island delivery
+- ️ **Island-Focused**: Tailored for the unique needs of island delivery
+- 📱 **Responsive**: Optimized for all devices
 - ⚡ **Fast & Static**: No server-side processing required
 - 🚀 **GitHub Pages Ready**: Fully compatible with GitHub Pages hosting